-This course will explore principles of biomechanics and kinesiology and how they relate to the understanding and analysis of movement during occupational performance.
-This will include the assessment of structure and function of the skeletal, muscular, and neuromuscular systems and their influences on normal and pathological motion and how this may impact occupational performance.
-This course will explore kinesiology considerations for specific musculoskeletal regions including the head, torso, upper and lower extremities and how this relates to commonly used hands-on assessments and interventions including range of motion, manual muscle testing, wheelchair positioning and client transfers.
-The use of movement assessment data will be utilized for intervention planning through the OT process.
-Prerequisite: admission to graduate Occupational Therapy Program.
+This course explores principles of biomechanics and kinesiology and how they relate to the understanding and analysis of movement during occupational performance.
+This includes the assessment of structure and function of the skeletal, muscular, and neuromuscular systems and their influences on normal and pathological motion and how this may impact occupational performance.
+This course explores kinesiology considerations for specific musculoskeletal regions including the head, torso, and upper and lower extremities, and how this relates to commonly used hands-on assessments and interventions including range of motion, manual muscle testing, wheelchair positioning and client transfers.
+The use of movement assessment data are utilized for intervention planning through the OT process.
+Lab 2.
+Prerequisite: concurrent registration in OT 544; admission to Occupational Therapy Program.
 Offered Fall.

-Scholarly Practice I: Occupational Therapy Research
+Scholarly Practice I: Foundation of Research in Occupational Therapy

-This course is designed to help students become familiar with the principles of measurement and the research process.
-Topics covered include psychometric principles of assessment (e.g. reliability, validity, standardization), tool development, research designs, and ethics of research and assessment.
-Prerequisite: admission to graduate Occupational Therapy Program.
+This course introduces students to fundamental principles of research methodology and measurement in occupational therapy practice.
+Topics covered include research methods, level of evidence, research design, ethical considerations in assessment and research, psychometric principles of assessment (e.g. reliability, validity, standardization), developing a clinical research question, and scientific research writing.
+The course emphasizes the application of research principles to evidence-based practice and the development of sound measurement practices in clinical settings.
+Prerequisite: admission to Occupational Therapy Program.
 Offered Fall.